jrpool/learning-os-software/best-practices/README.md

 - How to contribute
 - Where to go for help

+In addition, any code we write should make a best attempt at following a standard set of [conventions](conventions.md) for things like file structure and file naming.
+Furthermore, if a service is being started from scratch, it should use one of our predefined project templates or generators.

 ##### Code is self-documenting

 Inline documentation and comments are reserved for rare occasions of exceptionally complicated code.
 Code is written in such a way as to reflect its intent and usage clearly (using proper variable and function names, for example).